jacobrejin/panther_robot_ws/src/custom_panther/readme.md

 This package contains the default panther with the UWB Tag attached to the cover Link.
 Also the package contains the necessary launch files to spawn the robot in the gazebo enviornment.
 Along with any transforms for topics and visualization message.

+The custom panther has the `Ground Truth Publisher` plugin addde to get the ground truth of the pather from the gazebo, it has certain nodes to help in this process.
+For more details read the package readme file, the section about the `Ground Truth Publisher` plugin.

 <br>